 First steps to painting your chromosomes

 In order to use DNA Painter, you will need to have access to a website that provides information about your DNA matches that has a chromosome browser.
-You will need a chromosome browser so that way you can see exactly which DNA segment on which chromosome you share with your DNA match.
+You will need a chromosome browser so you can see the exact location of each shared DNA segment on your chromosomes.

 The following testing companies and websites offer a chromosome browser: